francis150/rank-schema/README.md

 <p>&nbsp;</p>

 ## 📜 WikiPedia Entity
-**WikiPedia Entity** is an word or phrase that is most relevant to your niche and exists or is available in [Wikipedia](https://www.wikipedia.org/).
+**WikiPedia Entity** is a word or phrase that is most relevant to your niche and exists or is available in [Wikipedia](https://www.wikipedia.org/).
 These are the two ways you can check if your keyword is a Wikipedia Entity;

 ### Manual Validation